jty-AMSS/Fast-Lower-Bound-On-FAG/README.md

 We have test it in Matlab 2016b and Matlab 2020b
 ## Usage
-The Numerical experiments of this paper can be performed by "Numerical_experiments.m"

 ### construct a function on fintie abelian group
 $$f:G \mapsto \mathbb{Z},~G=\prod_{i=1}^{k}  C_{n_i},$$